aws/eks-distro-build-tooling/README.md

 ### builder-base

-bulider-base contains a Dockerfile and install scripting for building a container image used to run [prow jobs](https://github.com/aws/eks-distro-prow-jobs) in our [prow cluster](https://prow.eks.amazonaws.com).
+builder-base contains a Dockerfile and install scripting for building a container image used to run [prow jobs](https://github.com/aws/eks-distro-prow-jobs) in our [prow cluster](https://prow.eks.amazonaws.com).